calebgregory/resume/README.md

 The epic task was to progressively replace a legacy system.
 Primarily, I worked on an ETL application to translate data in various formats from clients into the format of Work Institute's database schema.
-This included creating a UI to create the translation map.
+This included creating a UI to create the translation map and creating standards for the format of incoming data from clients.
 I set up continuous integration / continuous deployment to a test server.
 The application was deployed for production to a Windows server using IIS.
 I also recruited, onboarded and mentored a junior developer.